Last Updated on November 9, 2025 by Maged kamel

 X bar value will be obtained by simply dividing the first moment of area /Area, we will get x bar for a right angle=2*b/3 or two-thirds of the base width.

-We have line AB with the length of b, the rise of the triangle is=h, and the inclined portion AC, equation: y =mx+C, m is a slope is equal to +h/b *x and the intersection with y-axis =0.
+We have line AB with the length of b, the rise of the triangle is h, and the inclined portion AC, equation: y =mx+C, m is the slope is equal to +h/b *x, and the intersection with the y-axis =0.

-The width of strip =dx and its heightequals y.
-The area of that strip is dA=y*dx, since we are integrating it into the x-direction we will omit the expression of y, by substituting its value in terms of x.
-The procedure is shown in the next image picture.
+The width of the strip =dx, and its height equals y.
+The area of that strip is dA=y*dx, since we are integrating it into the x-direction, we will omit the expression of y, by substituting its value in terms of x.
+The procedure is shown in the next image.
 The area=0.50*b*h, which is the same result obtained earlier by using the horizontal strip.

 Perform integration for the vertical strip to get the first-moment area about the Y-axis.